Extra security assigned to Cerritos High School following threat - NewsBreak

 Extra security assigned to Cerritos High School following threat

-CERRITOS (CNS)— An unspecified threat of violence targeting Cerritos High School led to bolstered security at the campus on Wednesday.
+An unspecified threat of violence targeting Cerritos High School led to bolstered security at the campus Wednesday.

 The heightened security presence was assigned to ensure the safety of the students and staff at the school in the 12500 block of East 183rd Street, said Scott Smith of the ABC Unified School District.